HIPAA certification

 - Annual review discipline for training records, ownership, and incident lessons.

-Best Fit
+Best fit

-Who usually needs to become HIPAA certified
+Who needs HIPAA certification

 Individual learners